-Alzheimer’s and Dementia are often used interchangeably.
+Alzheimer’s and dementia are often used interchangeably.
 But are they the same?

-“Alzheimer’s disease is a type of dementia, but not all dementias are Alzheimer’s,” explains Dr. Maya Lichtenstein, a neurologist at Geisinger’s Memory and Cognition Program.
+“Alzheimer’s disease is a type of dementia, but not all dementias are Alzheimer’s,” explains Maya Lichtenstein, MD, a neurologist at Geisinger’s Memory and Cognition Program.
 “There are many different forms of dementia, each with different symptoms and treatment plans.”

 Dementia vs. Alzheimer’s disease: Why knowing the difference matters